 We live in the age of video.
-From social media platforms like TikTok, Youtube and Instagram to the use of video technology for schools and businesses.
-Video is also changing the recruitment process and has enhanced many companies’ hiring processes in our currently remote state.
+From social media platforms like TikTok, Youtube, and Instagram to the use of video technology for schools and businesses.
+Video is also changing the recruitment process and has enhanced many companies’ hiring processes in our current remote state.

-It’s a common practice now to hop on a video call, interview or live chat.
-So common that no one things twice about using video interviewing now for new external hires, but, have you every thought about an another way to use it?
+It’s a common practice now to hop on a video call, interview, or live chat.
+So common that no one thinks twice about using video interviewing now for new external hires, but, have you ever thought about another way to use it?
 A few companies we work with have implemented video interviewing in pretty interesting ways— but here’s another one — use interviewing software to identify potential internal candidates for that next role.

 If you’ve read this far and are thinking- well, that makes sense, I bet your next question will be– how do I incorporate video interviewing tools to identify current employees who are a great fit for open positions?
 Well, here are a few thoughts…and a few hard facts about why you should start doing internal hiring today.